hrosicka/QuadraticEquationSolver/README.md

 - [Tech Stack](#tech-stack)
 - [Unit tests](#unit-tests)
 - [Licence](#licence)

-**Effortlessly solve quadratic equations, visualize their graphs, and gain insights into their roots – all in one place!**

 ## Quadratic equations made easy!
 - Enter the coefficients and let us do the rest.